Come step inside a few centuries of history... These are some of the best churches to visit in London. Updated for 2021!

 Today, a visit to St. Bride's is a cheerful affair, especially if you go at lunch time when there's free music recitals.
 Their next door neighbour, the St. Bride Foundation, is equally lovely.
 It's a community hub for the arts and education and has a theatre program and an amazing collection of print and typography artifacts.

 Like all London churches, St. Martin has plenty of fascinating history (a 2006 excavation found a grave dating back to 410AD!) but the real reason you want to go here is for the food.
 YES!
 Trust me on this.
 The "Cafe in the Crypt" underneath the church is my absolute favourite place to eat in London.
 The cafe serves up hearty, hot British food (made with local and organic ingredients where possible) and plenty of cold offerings like sandwiches and salads - all at incredibly reasonable prices and all in support of the church's outreach work.
 The floor is a sea of gravestones, your neighbours are real honest-to-goodness locals, and the fruit crumble is served with a massive pitcher of homemade custard on the side.
 What's not to love!?!
+While it's hard to pick favourites I'm tempted to say that, of all the best churches to visit in London, this might just be my personal favourite, just for the coziness alone.

 Honorable Mentions: St. Mary-le-Bow and St. Mary Aldermary